tonethar/IGME-235-Shared/sg/sg-2.md

 4. Note Figure 4-8 on page 56 - this shows the document structure of a minimal web page.

 5. Go ahead and mark up the document as shown on pages 58-61 and reload the page in a browser - that looks better doesn't it?
-Note that it doesn't look great though, because the browser is using a default style
+Note that it doesn't look great though, because the browser is using a default stylesheet.

 6. Time for some questions about the first part of this chapter that you need to answer: